dotnet/docs/docs/core/extensions/channels.md

 |                                                                                               |           |
 |                                                                                               |           |

-###
+### What happens when production is faster than consumption?

+Whenever a producer can produce faster than a consumer can consume, your channel enters into a state of back-pressure.

 ## Usage patterns

 There are several various usage patterns for channels.
-The API is designed to be simple, yet as flexible as possible.
-All of the asynchronous methods return a <xref:System.Threading.Tasks.ValueTask> that can be used to track the progress of the operation.
+The API is designed to be simple, consistent, and as flexible as possible.
+All of the asynchronous methods return a <xref:System.Threading.Tasks.ValueTask> represents a lightweight asynchronous operation that can avoid allocating if the operation completes synchronously.
+Additionally, the API is designed to be composable, in that the creator of a channel makes promises about their intended usage.
+When they choose to create a channel in a certain way, the internal implementation can operate more efficiently with these known promises.

 Producer consumer